ghnatiuk/consuming-gherkin/presentation/introduction/01_slide.md

 !SLIDE
 # Consuming Gherkin
-.notes This is the Gherkin state machine as it exists today.
-It might not look like this if we were to rewrite it today--hopefully it would be prettier--but it gets the job done.
+## One Byte at a Time

+!SLIDE center bullets incremental
+# Ragel
+* A tool for building parsers...
+* ...by specifying state machines...
+* ...with regular expressions.

 !SLIDE bullets incremental
-# What Uses Ragel

-* Mongrel/Thin/Unicorn/Command Tower
-* JSON gem
-* Redcloth
-* Hpricot
-* Erbal
-* Gherkin (oh yeah...)

-!SLIDE bullets
-# Why you are here

-* Why are you here?
+# Some people, when confronted with a problem, think "I know, I'll use regular expressions."

 !SLIDE
-# Parses _regular languages_ (not CFGs)

-!SLIDE
-# "Now he has two problems"
+# "Now they have two problems"
+.notes Artax dying

 !SLIDE smallest